Revisiting Process versus Product Metrics: a Large Scale Analysis: Introduction

 Numerous prior analytics in-the-small publications offer conclusions on the relative importance of different metrics.
 For example, \cite{Kamei10}, \cite{Gao11}, \cite{Moser08}, \cite{kondo2020impact}, \cite{d2010extensive} offer such conclusions after an analysis of 1,1,3, 6,and 26 software project, respectively.
 Their conclusions are far more specific than process-vs-product; rather, these prior studies call our particular metrics are being most important for prediction.

-Based on our analysis, we must now call into question any prior analytics in-the-small conclusions that assert that specific metrics are more important than any other (for the purposes of defect prediction).
-We find that relative importance of different \underline{{\bf metrics found via analytics in-the-small is not stable}}.
+Based on our analysis, we must now call into question any prior analytics in-the-small conclusions that assert that specific metrics are more important than any other (for defect prediction).
+We find that the relative importance of different \underline{{\bf metrics found via analytics in-the-small is not stable}}.
 Specifically, when we move to analytics in-the-large, we find very different rankings for metric importance.

 The rest of this paper is structured as follows.
 Some background and related work are discussed in section~\ref{sec:literature}.
 Our experimental methods are described in section~\ref{sec:experiment}.
 Data collection in section~\ref{sec:data} and learners used in this study in section~\ref{sec:learner}.
-Followed by experimental setup in section~\ref{sec:exp} and evaluation criteria in section~\ref{sec:eval}.
+Followed by the experimental setup in section~\ref{sec:exp} and evaluation criteria in section~\ref{sec:eval}.
 The results and answers to the research questions are presented in section~\ref{sec:results}.
 Which is followed by threats to validity in section~\ref{sec:threats}.
 Finally, the conclusion is provided in section~\ref{sec:conclusion}.

-Note that all the scripts and data used in this analysis are available on-line at \url{http://tiny.cc/revisit} \footnote{Note to reviewers: Our data is so large we cannot place in Github repo.
-Zenodo.org will host our data. http://tiny.cc/revisit only contains a sample of our data. we will link that repository to link to data stored at Zenodo.org.}.
+Note that all the scripts and data used in this analysis are available online at \url{https://github.com/Suvodeep90/Revisit\_process\_product} \footnote{Note to reviewers: Our data is so large we cannot place it in the Github repo.
+Zenodo.org will host our data. https://github.com/Suvodeep90/Revisit\_process\_product only contains a sample of our data.
+We will link that repository to link to data stored at Zenodo.org.}.